cmu-rss-lab/rosdiscover-evaluation/README.rst

   (native)$ scripts/rq2.sh [autorally | husky | turtlebot]

 If no arguments are given, the script will run through all three cases.
-After running the steps for reproducing RQ2, a human readable form of the comparison is will be in :code:`results/recovery/subject/<system>/compare.observed-recovered.txt`, where :code:`<system>` is one of :code:`autorally | husky | turtlebot`.
-A side-by-side comaprison of the architectures, and the metrics calculated, are in the last to sections of this file.
+After running the steps for reproducing RQ2, a human readable form of the comparison will be in :code:`results/recovery/subject/<system>/compare.observed-recovered.txt`, where :code:`<system>` is one of :code:`autorally | husky | turtlebot`.
+A side-by-side comparison of the architectures, and the metrics calculated, are in the last to sections of this file.

 The rest of this section describes how to reproduced RQ2 step-by-step.